 Affordable divorce in Chicago, Illinois.
 Is it possible?
 What does a divorce cost in Chicago, Illinois?

 You’ve spent years planning your life together.
 All of your plans involved you both remaining together as a couple.
 You got a house big enough for the two of you.
 You took a job with better insurance but less opportunity so your partner could do the opposite.
-You saved your partner’s income and you spent yours to support each other.
+You saved your partner’s income and you spent your income while sharing expenses.
 You bought a vacation home that both of you could retire to.

 The cost of the divorce

 I go into the cost of the divorce itself at length in this article.
 In summary, a divorce costs between $ 1,500 and $ 15,000 based on the size of your assets and the disagreement between you and your spouse on how to allocate assets, income and (especially) time with the children.

 I tell my clients, “Your assets are like a pie.
 You can cut the pie in two right away, one slice for you and one slice for your ex.
 Or, you can cut the pie in three over time, one slice for you, one slice for your ex, and one slice for the attorneys, mediators, and other experts who will help you ‘slice’.”

 If you are the party who earned less than the other party, you will now have to support yourself.
 You may receive some help from your ex via maintenance (formerly known as alimony) and/or child support.

 The important thing to consider is the limits of that maintenance and/or alimony.

 In Illinois, you will not receive maintenance that will cause your income to be more than 40% of the combined income of you and your spouse.

 “The amount calculated as maintenance, however, when added to the gross income of the payee, may not result in the payee receiving an amount that is in excess of 40% of the combined gross income of the parties.”
 750 ILCS 504(b-1)(1)(A)